awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 **VERIFY\_IDENTITY**
  Enforce SSL and verify the CA and CA hostname\.

  When using a client with `--ssl-mode` `VERIFY_CA` or `VERIFY_IDENTITY`, specify the `--ssl-ca` option pointing to a CA in \.pem format\.
-For a \.pem file that you can use, download the [Amazon Root CA 1 trust store](https://www.amazontrust.com/repository/AmazonRootCA1.pem) from Amazon Trust Services\.
+For a \.pem file that you can use, download the [Amazon root CA 1 trust store](https://www.amazontrust.com/repository/AmazonRootCA1.pem) from Amazon Trust Services\.

  RDS Proxy uses wildcard certificates, which apply to a both a domain and its subdomains\.
 If you use the `mysql` client to connect with SSL mode `VERIFY_IDENTITY`, currently you must use the MySQL 8\.0\-compatible `mysql` command\.